SuzanDewitz/TableFinder/README.md

    - The latest trends in web development, including responsive design and real-time updates
    - The open-source community and the many resources available for building scalable web applications

-+ Our system would meet the needs of both parties.
++ The system would meet the needs of both parties.
 By leveraging these sources of inspiration,I aimed to create a best-in-class platform that would make restaurant bookings easier and more enjoyable for everyone involved.

 <br>